Timestamp Converter | Unix Time to Date

 Frequently Asked Questions

-A Unix timestamp is the number of seconds that have elapsed since January 1, 1970 (UTC), also known as the Unix Epoch.
+Unix timestamp is the number of seconds that have elapsed since January 1, 1970, 00:00:00 UTC.
 It's a standard way to represent time in computing.